olgarozmetova/freelancer-website/README.md

 # Freelancer Website

-Simple site about freelance services on web development.
+A simple website about freelance services on web development.